Covariant formulation of f(Q) theory: Some Solutions

 Follow the above procedure, we can find suitable affine connection in this case.
-Firstly `close' gravity, which means $a(t)=1$, Eq.(\ref{k=0 metric}) will become just Minkowski metric in Cartesian coordinate, then just as Minkowski metric in spherical coordinate case, we also choose $Q_{(r)\alpha\mu\nu}=0$, finally using Eq.(\ref{Gamma=Gamma+S}), we will get that all components of connection are zero.
+Firstly removing the parameters that contain information of gravity by setting $a(t)=1, N(t)=1$, so that Eq.(\ref{k=0 metric}) becomes the Minkowski metric in Cartesian coordinate.
+Then just as Minkowski metric in spherical coordinate case, we also choose $Q_{(r)\alpha\mu\nu}=0$ for this new spacetime.
+Finally using Eq.(\ref{Gamma=Gamma+S}), we obtain that all components of connection are zero.
 This is to say that Cartesian coordinate system is just the one in which connection vanishes and the coincident gauge causes no inconsistency.
 In fact this has been done in many cosmological applications \cite{Jimenez:2019ovq, Lu:2019hra}.

-For $k=0$ spherical coordinate system case, the condition $a(t)=1$ will make Eq.(\ref{cos metric1}) the same as Eq.(\ref{close Schwartz metric}), so the suitable affine connection will also be Eq.(\ref{schwartz gamma}).
-This result was also obtained in \cite{Runkla:2018xrv}
+For $k=0$ spherical coordinate system case, the condition $a(t)=1$ makes Eq.(\ref{cos metric1}) the same as Eq.(\ref{close Schwartz metric}), so that the suitable affine connection also is Eq.(\ref{schwartz gamma}).
+This result have been obtained in \cite{Runkla:2018xrv}

-All above examples share the same property that if we `close' the gravity, the considered metric will reduce to the Minkowski metric formulated in various coordinate systems.
-So we can always choose $Q_{(r)\alpha\mu\nu}=0$, and one can see from Eq.(\ref{Gamma=Gamma+S}) that the obtained connection is equal to the Levi-Civita connection of Minkowski metric in different coordinate systems.
-From Eq.(\ref{curvature relation}), it is easy to see the non-curvature condition is satisfied automatically.
-But in spatially curved FRW universe, the situation will be different.
-As we will see below if we also make $Q_{(r)\alpha\mu\nu}=0$, you will find the resulted connection will not satisfy the non-curvature condition.
+Up to now, one can find that all above examples share the same property that if we remove the parameters that contain information of gravity, the considered metrics will reduce to the Minkowski metric formulated in various coordinate systems.
+Therefore we can always choose $Q_{(r)\alpha\mu\nu}=0$ to represent that the Minkowski spacetime does not contain gravity.
+Then the obtained connections are just the Levi-Civita connections of Minkowski metric in different coordinate systems, so that the curvature-free condition is satisfied automatically.
+But in spatially curved FRW universe, the situation is different.